 The Logitech MX Vertical is a favorite, taking the top spot overall.
 This mouse is a great option to alleviate wrist pain or for those who want to hold a more natural and relaxed wrist position while clicking and scrolling.
-It has a wide body to support your palm and uses a natural handshake design so your wrist isn't resting on the mouse pad.
-We really like that this mouse is rechargeable and only needs to be plugged-in every few months (up to 4 according to the manufacturer).
-If the battery dies unexpectedly you can get it going again quickly by plugging the charging cable into your computer and using it as a wired mouse.
-In addition, if you use multiple computers with Bluetooth connectivity it's easy to swap between as many as three with the press of a button on the bottom of the mouse.
+It has a wide body to support your palm and uses a natural handshake design, so your wrist isn't resting on the mouse pad.
+We like that this mouse is rechargeable and, according to the manufacturer, only needs to be plugged in every four months.
+If the battery dies unexpectedly, the charging cable can be plugged into your computer, converting it to a wired mouse.
+Also, if you use multiple computers with Bluetooth connectivity, it's easy to swap between as many as three with the press of a button on the bottom of the mouse.

 While this is a great mouse, it may not be for everyone.
 It is a little bulky and cumbersome to move around — especially if you have smaller hands.
-We don't like that it lacks an indicator to let you know which CPI setting you're in.
+We don't like that it lacks an indicator to let you know which CPI setting is selected.
 Additionally, if the computer you're using has a Bluetooth connection and you don't need to use the included dongle, there isn't a place to store it.
-Despite these minor shortcomings, we think the Logitech MX Vertical is a terrific mouse for almost everyone.
+Despite these minor shortcomings, we think the Logitech MX Vertical is a terrific mouse for most people.

 If you are trying to limit your wrist movement, don't have much desk space, or are open to the possibility of trying a novel product, look no further than the Logitech MX Ergo.
 It is a comfortable and well-designed ergonomic trackball mouse with at least as many features as a traditional mouse.
 This gem is rechargeable and can quickly switch between 2 computers with the press of a button.
 Although trackball mice can take some getting used to, the Logitech MX Ergo makes it a little bit easier with its precision button.
 Activating this precision button will slow down the cursor, giving you more control for fine movements.
-You can also switch effortlessly between two adjustable angles (0° and 20°) to find the most comfortable resting position.
+You can also easily adjust the mouse between the angles of 0° and 20° to find the most comfortable resting position.

 The Anker 2.4 G Vertical is your best bet for an ergo mouse on a budget.
-This lightweight vertical-style model has a neat auto-shutoff feature to preserve battery life.
+This lightweight vertical-style model has an auto-shutoff feature to preserve battery life.
 After around 8 minutes of non-use, it shuts itself off completely and can be "woken-up" with a click of the mouse button.
-We are pleased that when changing CPI settings, the change is followed by a flashing LED to indicate the current setting.
-Another great feature is the Anker's onboard dongle storage.
-This is a must for laptop users who are constantly on the move.
+We are pleased that when changing CPI settings, a flashing LED indicates the current setting.
+Additionally, Anker's onboard storage is a must for laptop users who are constantly on the move.

-On the downside, batteries are not included, so you'll need to have two AAA batteries to get up and running.
-And of course, they'll need to be replaced from time to time, which is a hidden cost that's not shared with rechargeable models.
-That said, we were able to get over 6 months of use out of a pair of AAA batteries before they needed replacing.
-Finally, this mouse doesn't have Bluetooth and instead uses a dongle to connect to a computer.
-All things considered, these critiques are minor in light of its competitive price.
-As such, we recommend the Anker 2.4 G Vertical to anyone who wants to try out a vertical ergonomic mouse but doesn't want to make a huge investment.
+On the downside, batteries are not included, so you'll need to have two AAA batteries to get started.
+Of course, these batteries will need to be replaced from time to time, a hidden cost that's not shared with rechargeable models.
+That said, we were able to get over six months of use out of a pair of AAA batteries before they needed replacing.
+Also, this mouse doesn't have Bluetooth and instead uses a dongle to connect to a computer.
+Overall, these critiques are minor in light of its competitive price.
+We recommend the Anker 2.4 G Vertical to anyone who wants to try out a vertical ergonomic mouse but doesn't want to make a huge investment.

 With its removable palm rest, the J-Tech Digital V628 Vertical brings something new to the table.
 This feature enhances versatility and gives you the option to use the mouse more like a vertical mouse.
-Though this technically isn't a joystick mouse it did at times feel like one during testing.
+Though this isn't technically a joystick mouse, it did at times feel like one during testing.
 This model also has innovative forward and back buttons, with more than enough space to accommodate all of our fingers.
 Instead of the traditional right/ left configuration, the J-Tech's buttons are above and below your thumb to provide unencumbered access.
-While the LED strip around the edge isn't a necessity, it does bring a little flare to a workstation.
-To turn this feature on/off, look for a switch on the bottom opposite the CPI button.
+While the LED strip around the edge isn't necessary, it does add a little flair to a workstation.
+To toggle this feature on or off, look for a switch on the bottom opposite the CPI button.

 As with most gadgets, this mouse has a few drawbacks.
 The buttons are on the large side and a little overly sensitive.
 Occasionally, we inadvertently pressed the right mouse button when moving the cursor across the screen.
 Additionally, it is difficult to avoid depressing the right mouse button with our ring finger when using the scroll wheel.
 We opted for more of a fingertip grip style with our pisiform support by the palm rest.
 If you're having a tough time deciding between a vertical mouse and a joystick mouse, we think the J-Tech Digital V628 Vertical should be right up your alley.

 The Jelly Comb Ergonomic Mouse is designed with the small-handed in mind.
 It features a shorter length and a more slender body than the typical vertical mouse.
-The CPI selector is in an accessible spot, but out of the way enough so that it won't be accidentally pressed while the mouse is in use.
-Last, but not least, we can't forget the dongle storage located under the battery cover — a feature we definitely appreciate.
+The CPI selector is in an accessible spot but is out of the way enough that you are unlikely to press it accidentally while the mouse is in use.
+Finally, this model includes dongle storage located under the battery cover — a feature we appreciate.

 While the Jelly Comb's clicks are almost silent, its browsing buttons and scroll wheel are not.
-This annoyance is compounded by the lack of a CPI indicator to let you know which selection you have made.
-We are pleased that the thumb rests on a nice ledge, but the browsing buttons located at the top of the mouse seem like a bit of a reach even for those with larger thumbs.
-Finally, a battery isn't included, so you'll need to have one on-hand to get going.
+It also lacks a CPI indicator to let you know which selection is currently active.
+We are pleased that the thumb rests on a nice ledge, but the browsing buttons are located at the top of the mouse.
+This distance from thumb to browsing buttons seems a bit too far to reach comfortably, even for those with larger thumbs.
+Finally, the packaging does not include a battery, so you'll need to have one on-hand to get started.
 Despite these shortcomings, the Jelly Comb is a reasonably priced unit for small-handed shoppers looking for a vertical mouse.

 The iClever Vertical is another great inexpensive model.
-This mouse utilizes a unique design with a palm rest to reduce tendon pressure.
-It has an enjoyable, slightly rubberized finish.
-We like the internal storage for the dongle, which makes it easy to take on the go.
-The CPI selector is within reach and will blink a series of lights to indicate which setting you are in.
+This mouse utilizes a unique design with a palm rest to reduce tendon pressure and has a satisfying, slightly rubberized finish.
+We appreciate the internal storage for the dongle, which makes it easy to take on the go.
+The CPI selector is within reach and will blink a series of lights to indicate its current setting.
 Our officemates seemed to appreciate the near-silent mouse clicks, especially when we were practicing our online games.

 The Microsoft Sculpt may look like your standard mouse, but it's far from it.
 Its large curved body is designed to support your palm as it naturally rests, and its slight tilt eases wrist discomfort.
 We appreciate the four-way scroll feature for perusing large spreadsheets.
-Moreover, when we were out and about it was never a problem if we forgot our mouse pad — this model tracked well on just about every surface we placed it on.
-Additionally, the thumb ledge is large enough so you can completely relax our hand and it won't slide off.
+Moreover, when we were out and about, it was never a problem if we forgot our mouse pad — this model tracked well on just about every surface we placed it on.
+Additionally, the thumb ledge is large enough that you can completely relax your hand without it sliding off.

-This mouse offers some nice features but it is lacking in a few important areas as well.
-For example, we like the browsing back button but are frustrated that it's not accompanied by a forward button.
-Occasionally we would over click, requiring us to navigate to the forward button on-screen; annoying to say the least.
+This mouse offers some nice features, but it lacks in a few important areas as well.
+For example, we like the browsing back button but are frustrated that a forward button does not accompany it.
+Occasionally we would over click, requiring us to navigate to the forward button on-screen, which was annoying.
 Additionally, the dongle is a bit too large to safely leave in a laptop during travel.
 Thankfully there is a storage slot for the dongle on the mouse.
 As a final concern, we read many reports of click registering issues arising after prolonged use, though we did not experience these ourselves.
-Though it's not perfect, it remains a good choice if you are in search for a model to reduce hand cramps, and want a couple of nifty features.
+Despite these imperfections, it remains a good choice if you are searching for a model to reduce hand cramps and want a couple of nifty features.

 While this mouse keeps your wrist and hand in a very ergonomic position, it does have its drawbacks.
-This model doesn't have a scroll wheel so you can't utilize "control + scroll wheel" shortcuts, and it uses a large, outdated dongle that isn't suitable for someone on the go — especially since there is no storage for it on the mouse.
-During testing, we experienced some connection issues that caused our cursor to stutter across the screen, but it didn't happen very often.
+This model doesn't have a scroll wheel, so you can't utilize "control + scroll wheel" shortcuts, and it uses a large, outdated dongle that isn't suitable for someone on the go — especially since there is no storage for it on the mouse.
+We experienced some connection issues during testing that caused our cursor to stutter across the screen, but it didn't happen very often.
 We also observed a loss of efficiency.
 Common tasks took an average of 25% longer to complete and required more concentration.
 That being said, we highly recommend the 3M Joystick for users that value comfort and pain reduction over being able to move quickly and efficiently with their pointer.

 Why You Should Trust Us

-We spent many hours using and comparing these mice side-by-side, including everything from accuracy games, surfing the web, trying our artistic hand at Microsoft Paint, fiddling with our massive spreadsheets, and even playing some low-key PC games.
-This gave us deep insight into how comfortable each mouse is and which tasks they're best suited for.
+We spent many hours using and comparing these mice side-by-side, including trying accuracy games, surfing the web, trying our artistic hand at Microsoft Paint, fiddling with our massive spreadsheets, and even playing some low-key PC games.
+This testing gave us deep insight into how comfortable each mouse is and which tasks they're best suited for.

 Analysis and Test Results